ody/reidmv-puppet_data_service/README.md

 * Classes to configure Cassandra cluster nodes for testing and development
 * Tasks for initializing a Cassandra schema for the Puppet metadata service
 * Tasks to perform CRUD operations on data in the Puppet metadata service
-* TODO: Hiera 5 backend for the Puppet metadata service
+* Hiera 5 backend for the Puppet metadata service
 * TODO: `trusted_external_command` integration for the Puppet metadata service

 ## Setup